nivisdata-analysis/SQL-Code/8 Week SQL Challenge/Pizza Runner/Case Study: Pizza Runner.md

 ALTER TABLE pizza_toppings
 ALTER COLUMN topping_name VARCHAR(MAX)
 ```
-Now, we can perform the analysis on clean data.
+Now, we can perform the analysis on the cleaned data.